Takanoyama Shuntarō: Retirement from sumo

 Takanoyama announced his retirement on Day 12 of the July 2014 tournament, where he had withdrawn after losing his first match, guaranteeing a large fall down the makushita division.
 He said, "I mount the dohyo to win, and I can no longer win."
 He indicated that he would return to the Czech Republic with his family, and try to make use of his Japanese language skills.
 Takanoyama's danpatsu-shiki or retirement ceremony was held at his stable on 7 September 2014.

 Fighting style

 Due to his exceptionally light frame, Takanoyama relied heavily on throws to defeat his much heavier opponents.
 His most common winning kimarite was uwatenage, or overarm throw, followed by shitatenage (underarm throw) and kakenage (hooking inner thigh throw).
-He had knowledge of a wide variety of techniques, having used at least 37 different winning kimarite in his career.
+He had knowledge of a wide variety of techniques, using at least 37 different winning kimarite in his career.

 Personal life

 In an effort to improve his understanding of Japanese culture, Takanoyama devoted his spare time to watching historical dramas and reading manga.
 After reaching jūryō, he returned to the Czech Republic in the summer of 2011 for the first time since leaving ten years earlier.

 After the September 2011 tournament, he announced his engagement to a 32-year-old domestic helper from Chiba Prefecture.
 The couple's first child, a girl, was born in May.

 Takanoyama became a sekitori at around the same time as (temporarily) breaking through the 100 kg barrier, and attributed his gain in weight to the Naruto Oyakata (and the stablemaster's wife) giving him special dishes and snacks at night.
 However, in November 2011, he was given a warning by the Sumo Association for injecting himself with insulin that had been prescribed by his stablemaster.